patman007/patrickmason/01_midterm/m11/question.md

 5. Exhaustive set of animations and effects.

-### Answer: 5, Exhaustive set of animation and effects
+### Wrong Answer: 5, Exhaustive set of animation and effects

+### Correct Answer: 3.
+Can be used in a browser as well as on a server